Environmental Health and Safety

 - The Checklist for Lab-Specific Safety Training is available here

-- When a new member has been trained, please sign this form and return to Todd in 36-472A or drop off in his RLE headquarters mailbox (36-413).
+- When a new member has been trained, please sign this form and return to Marie in 36-472A or drop off in his RLE headquarters mailbox (36-413).
 Credit for new members will be given once a completed, signed training checklist has been received.

-- When the annual refresher training has been completed, use the above checklist as a guide and email Todd a list of trainee names, Kerberos ID’s, and training completion date to ensure credit will be given.
+- When the annual refresher training has been completed, use the above checklist as a guide and email Marie a list of trainee names, Kerberos ID’s, and training completion date to ensure credit will be given.

 Key/Card Door Access